-We're offering over 200 Experience Sheffield Scholarships worth £3,600 each for home fee paying students starting their studies in September 2022.
-If you're eligible you'll be invited to apply once you receive an offer from us.
+We are offering over 250 Experience Sheffield Scholarships worth £3,600 each for home fee-paying students starting their studies in September 2024.
+If you're eligible, you'll be invited to apply once you receive an offer from us.

 You must meet all of the criteria below to be eligible to apply:

-- Have a household income of £50,000 or less.
-This must be assessed by Student Finance England or equivalent funding agency.
+- You have a household income of £50,000 or less.
+This must be assessed by Student Finance England or equivalent UK funding agency.

-- Received an academic offer to study a full-time, undergraduate course at the University of Sheffield starting in September 2022.
+- You have received an academic offer to study a full-time, undergraduate course at the University of Sheffield starting in September 2024.

-- Be eligible to pay the home rate of fees.
+- You are eligible to pay the home rate of fees.

-Applications are now closed.
-The deadline to submit your application was 1pm Tuesday 19 April 2022.
+Applications are now open.
+The deadline to submit an application is 1pm on Tuesday 16th April 2024.

 When assessing your application we will also take into account the following widening participation criteria:

 - Have you entered the University through one of our outreach schemes?

 - Have you come from a school/college that is performing below the UK’s national average?

 - Are you currently or have you been eligible for free school meals during secondary studies?

 - Are you the first person in your immediate family to go to university (other than siblings)?